Get a free, no obligation personal loan quote with rates as low as 9.99%

 Portable Mortgages

-Allow homeowners the option of transferring their mortgage from their existing home to a new one, if and when they sell.
+Portable mortgages allow homeowners to transfer their mortgage from their existing home to a new one, if and when they sell.
 This way, the homeowner can remain with their current lender, transfer their remaining balance and receive the same interest rate, terms, and conditions.

 Assumable Mortgages

-Allow homeowners to take possession of or “assume” another homeowner’s existing mortgage, and vice versa.
-This is a favourable option for anyone who’s downsizing to a less costly dwelling but wants to avoid the prepayment penalty for breaking their contract before their term ends.
+Assumable mortgages allow homeowners to take possession of, or “assume”, another homeowner’s existing mortgage, and vice versa.
+This is a favourable option for anyone downsizing to a less expensive home but wants to avoid the prepayment penalty for breaking their contract

 Cash-Back Option

-A home’s “title” is a legal term used to determine who actually possesses the property that the house is built on.
-Once you purchase a home and the title is re-signed in your name, as part of your mortgage contract, your lender may require you to purchase title insurance, which is a one-time expense or premium.
+A home’s “title” is a legal term used to determine who legally possesses the property.
+Once you purchase a home and the title is transferred to your name, your lender may require you to purchase title insurance, a one-time expense or premium.

 Currently, there are two kinds of title insurance: